uvicmakerlab/LongNowOfUlysses/English507/ThoughtPiece/David CarltonRecordOfProspectusChanges.md

 *All My Changes to the Prospectus will be Noted (and Usually Explicitly Justified) Here.*

-1.)
-Added New Section Entitled "Online Presence, Preservation and Propagation"
+1. Added a new section called "Online Presence"
+2.